 Many teens and adults in America are increasingly vaping.
 Advertisers of vape pens (e-cigarettes) claim that it is a safer alternative to smoking marijuana and nicotine, but Foothills at Red Oak Recovery knows the truth is different.

 A gateway drug is a substance whose consumption leads to severe and risky behavior, especially drug and alcohol abuse.
 Some people advocate for the consumption of e-cigarettes to transition from ordinary smoking to quitting.
 However, e-cigs can produce undesirable effects, especially for those who are still experimenting with smoking.
-To learn more about these ill-effects or to enroll in teen drug abuse treatment, reach out to Foothills at Red Oak today at 866.300.5275.
+To learn more about these ill-effects or to enroll at a substance abuse treatment center, reach out to Foothills at Red Oak today at 866.300.5275.

 Experts see a significant rise in adolescent e-cigarette use.
 In fact, the rates of vaping are higher than those of normal cigarettes.
 Unfortunately, these numbers may be somewhat alarming due to the impacts that vaping can have on your teen’s health, such as:

 - Vaping may cause higher levels of heart and lung diseases.

 - E-cigarettes contain a higher level of nicotine, which can put teens at risk of developing an addiction to nicotine.

 - Higher levels of nicotine can hinder the development of your teen’s brain.

 - Vaping exposes teens to harmful materials, such as heavy metals.